1orange/cogniflow/docs/README.md

 ---

-**Questions?** All documentation is self-contained in this `docs/` directory.
+**Questions?** All documentation is self-contained in this `docs/` directory and `modulus/docs/` directory.
 Start with the Quick Start guide and work through the materials as needed.